syncfusion-content/maui-docs/MAUI/Popup/working-with-mvvm.md

 {% endhighlight %}
 {% endtabs %}

-The below code snippet shows how to consume the previously created SfPopup page from inside a different content page.
+The following code sample shows how to consume the previously created SfPopup page from inside a different content page.

 {% tabs %}
 {% highlight xaml tabtitle="MainPage.xaml" hl_lines="29" %}